-The 2019 FIFA Women’s World Cup is less than 100 days away.
+At the time of this article’s original publishing, the 2019 FIFA Women’s World Cup was less than 100 days away.
 The US Women’s National Team (USWNT) will be fighting to defend their world title and earn their fourth star.
 An easy path to the final does not exist.
 While the rest of the women’s soccer world has been catching up to America, the spotlight on youth development in the USA has been growing brighter by the day.
 The youth soccer landscape in America is fractured and extremely diverse.
 Mirelle Van Rijbroek, director of Talent Identification, is in charge of the US Soccer team tasked with making sure the best female American soccer talent is identified and placed in the best environment for each player’s development.

 Van Rijbroek was at last year’s FIFA U-17 Women’s World Cup in Uruguay.
 She had a front row seat to witness the results of other countries’ youth development.
 Whenever I speak with her, Van Rijbroek is very clear that the goal of the US Youth National Teams is not to win World Cups but to develop individual players.
 “Our main goal for youth teams is to accelerate, develop, and inspire players to their full potential.
 And to give them international experience.
 It’s not win-at-all-costs for the US at the youth level.”
 Because of this emphasis on development over winning, USA’s group round departure from the U17 World Cup was not seen as a defeat.
 The global view of female youth development, however, was very enlightening for Van Rijbroek.

 Globally, female American youth players are falling behind.